bitchwhocodes/ParsonsArduinoWorkshop/README.md

 + DONE HIGH FIVE

 ## 3. Add in Socket.io
 We have done this.
 Add in socket.io so that we can send messages.
 Incoporate it on the server side.
-You can also do teh client side too if you want.
+You can also do the client side too if you want.
++ Install the socket io module
++ Open your terminal, and make sure you are in the directory
-+
++ npm install socket.io --save
++ Open up your app.js script in Visual Studio Code
++ You can now add in socket io - reference this example in the [app.js](https://github.com/bitchwhocodes/ParsonsArduinoWorkshop/tree/master/NodeSite)

 ## 4. Unity
 I have an example [here](https://github.com/bitchwhocodes/ParsonsArduinoWorkshop/tree/master/UnityToNodeSocket).